 Visit leaders are responsible for the planning of visits but should involve both accompanying colleagues and the children in this process.
-Staff must make appropriate checks of any third party providers.
-Staff are advised to obtain outline permission for a visit, from the head teacher, before beginning to plan and certainly before making any commitments. (appendix 3)
+Staff must make appropriate checks of any third-party providers.
+Staff are advised to obtain outline permission for a visit from the Headteacher before beginning to plan and certainly before making any commitments. (appendix 3)

-The EVC is Sarah Jacoby who will support and challenge colleagues over visits and learning outside the classroom.
-They are the first point of call for advice on visit related matters.
-The EVC will check final visit plans on EVOLVE before submitting them to the head.
+The Educational Visits Co-ordinator (EVC) is Sarah Jacoby, who will support and challenge colleagues organising visits and learning outside the classroom.
+They are the first point of call for advice on visit-related matters.
+The EVC will check final visit plans on EVOLVE before submitting them to the Headteacher.